kuosc2005/website/README.md

 ## Introduction

-The Kathmandu University Open Source Project (KUOSC) website aims to provide an open and collaborative platform for showcasing the innovative projects, research, and contributions made by the Kathmandu University community.
+The Kathmandu University Open Source Project (KUOSC) website aims to provide an open and collaborative platform for showcasing the innovative projects, research, and **contributions made by community members**.
 By developing a user-friendly and informative website, we strive to create a space where students, faculty, and alumni can share their work, collaborate on projects, and foster a culture of open-source collaboration.

 ## Features
-- Project Showcase: Explore a diverse range of projects developed by the Kathmandu University community.
-- Contributor Profiles: Learn about the individuals behind the projects and their contributions.
 - Research Highlights: Discover groundbreaking research initiatives undertaken by the university's scholars.
 - Event Announcements: Stay updated with upcoming seminars, workshops, and events organized by KUOSC.
 - Easy Navigation: Intuitive user interface for seamless browsing and interaction.
 - Open Source: The website itself is an open-source project, encouraging collaboration and improvements from the community.
+- Developed and Maintained by KUOSC

-## Getting-Started
+## before-you-build-this-site
 ### Prerequisites
 Before you proceed, ensure you have the following prerequisites: